D8-X/d8x-futures-node-sdk/doc/d8x-perpetuals-sdk.md

 bytes32 parentChildDigest2; // see notice in LimitOrderBook.sol
 uint16 brokerFeeTbps; // broker fee in tenth of a basis point bytes brokerSignature; // signature, can be empty if no brokerAddr provided
-//address referrerAddr; &lt;- will be set by LimitOrderBook
+//address executorAddr; &lt;- will be set by LimitOrderBook
 //uint64 submittedBlock &lt;- will be set by LimitOrderBook }</p></dd>
 </dl>